stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 }
 ```

-> It's not mandatory to use classes, CASL perfectly works with plain javascript objects, see [Subject name detection](../subject-name) for details.
+> It's not mandatory to use classes, CASL perfectly works with plain javascript objects, see [Subject type detection](../subject-type-detection) for details.

 Now we can test which articles user can read and which not: